kojogadget/surgical-blood-loss/README.md

 This project is used in a master's degree study at Western Norway University of Applied Sciences (HVL).
 The study explores whether the visual estimation of the patient's blood loss by the surgeon is good enough, or if it is possible to create a tool to make the process more accurate and time efficient.

+The site is hosted on ...

+Log in with:
+E-mail testbruker@testing.test
+Password testpassord

 ## Tech Stack

 The project is written in NextJS (Typescript) and hosted on Firebase.